 Give me something to oppose and I will know who I am.

-So far, I’ve learned that “I know only that I exist and was born… I exist on the foundation of something that I do not know”, as Jung said.
+Fifty years old so far, “I know only that I exist and was born… I exist on the foundation of something that I do not know”, as Jung said late in his life.

 I’ve learned that I come alive under pressure, in a conflict, and in a combative, accelerating argument—of that, I have no doubt.